What is a cookie banner?

 - More information or settings - this opens another window where additional detailed information about all cookies and scripts can be found.

-Below the buttons there should be links to privacy information and the imprint of the site.
-Both pages must be accessible without blocking the content and without setting cookies!
+Below the buttons there should be links to privacy information and the site's imprint.
+Both pages must be callable without blocking the content and without setting cookies!

 After clicking on"Information" the following window should open.

-Here, the available categories are listed, which are currently assessed by leading lawyers as legally usable and thus also appear in various guidelines or judgments
+Here the available categories are listed, which are currently estimated by leading lawyers as legally usable and thus also appear in various guidelines or judgments.

 Cookie Banner Categories